The-Last-Of-Us/MemeCentral/README.md

 - can add comments to memes

 ### Admins
-- can delete memes/users
+- can delete memes/users(both should be listed as some grid with query over the data)
 - can warn/flag users for some reason (if we have time)

 ### Home page
 - show latest memes + stupid info text (cache it for more points from the trainers :D)

 ### Meme page
-- show memes and provide paging/sorting for all
+- show memes as some grid and provide paging/sorting for all

+### AboutUs page
+- our names, links to our repos etc

+### Special stuff
-So far - ASCX user controls - for add like/dislike(AJAX) and for adding comments(AJAX) to a meme
+- ASCX user controls - for add like/dislike(AJAX) and for adding comments(AJAX) to a meme.
+Maybe create the whole meme object as one big control